nickdurante/nickdurante.github.io/_posts/2020-11-24-Set up a RPi seedbox.md

 If you are not using NordVPN you can configure your iptables not to use the VPN on the local network, [see here](https://openvpn.net/community-resources/how-to/#redirect).

-edit ```.config/transmission-daemon/settings.json``` to your liking, it is important to enable RCP and add your IP to the RCP whitelist.
+Edit ```.config/transmission-daemon/settings.json``` to your liking, it is important to enable RCP and add your IP to the RCP whitelist.
 To allow access only from your subnet set RCP whitelist to something like:

 ```bash